 11. COMPLEXITY AND SIMPLIFICATION: Introduction - Simplicity - Linear and Hierarchical Thinking - Goals, Goals, Goals - The Circle: No Beginning and no End -Complexity: Nets or Networks - No Causes -Simplicity as Simplification - A Joke - Nets within Nets - Interconnection and the Heart Sutra - The Mandala as a Net - The Mathematics of Complexity - Science and Art - Order and Chaos - No-Mind Meditation - Summary - References - Quotes

 12. SELF-REFERENCE AND SUBJECT-OBJECT DIVISION and EPILOGUE: Introduction - Self-Reference -The Environmental Crisis - Ethics and Morals - Hate - Love - Object-Referral - Story of a Father - Self-Referral - Dependence, Independence, and Interdependence - A Joke - The Mandala is Self-Referential - Five Interpretations of the Mandala - The Map is not the Territory - Eat the Meal, not the Menu - Closing the Circle - Dzogchen Meditation: Skygazing - Summary - References - EPILOGUE

-APPENDIX 1: The Human Condition and its Transcendence: A Very Short History of Humanity.
+APPENDIX 1: The Human Condition and its Transcendence: A Very Short History and Prehistory of Humanity.